The disaster that wasn’t (NYC c. 1977)

 The full-length video at the top of this post is a more dramatic account (available from PBSonline) includes testimony from LeMessurier himself.
 The shorter account in the video below provides a few more details that largely corroborates the Discovery Channel version.

 These videos reveal some aspects of the case that are not in Michael Loui’s account, and question whether the case is really the paragon on professional virtue it is celebrated to be.
-These include the extent to which others are credited for their role in the repairs, the secrecy that surrounded the retrofit, credited, and timing of the work.
+These include the extent to which others are credited for their role in the repairs, the secrecy that surrounded the retrofit, and the timing of the work.

 The “engineer at the table” referenced in the first documentary is Leslie Robertson, as this more concise account of the case recounts.
 Robertson, a celebrated structural engineer in his own right who designed the World Trade Center, was retained by Citicorp as a consulting engineer.
 He was directly involved in the Citicorp retrofit, but barely credited by LeMessurier’s comments.
 Although a professional engineer’s ethical obligations to the profession include crediting the work of other engineers, LeMessurier mentions Robertson only briefly and misrepresents Hartley’s identity as a male engineering student from New Jersey.
 (See addendum below).
 In fact, Hartley was a female student from Princeton University (which is in New Jersey) but remains uncredited by many popular accounts, largely because LeMessurier himself pays little attention to who she was.
 In the portion of the interview broadcast in the documentary, he seems more concerned with name-dropping Frank Sinatra than with crediting Hartley.